Drezden1990/Pacman/README.md

 Sound:
 -----
-I used the theme tune from the tv show 'Stranger Things' to add an eerie affect to the game, since it's pacman in space.
+I used the theme tune from the tv show 'Stranger Things' to add an eerie affect to the game since it's themed as pacman in space.

 Used the traditional pacman sounds for chomping pellets, death of pacman, death of ghosts, and